KevinWorkman/HappyCoding/tutorials/java-server/_posts/2017-05-27-jetty-setup.md

 ## Example Project

-So far, the whole web app is a single HTML file, but if it helps, you can see this example project [here](https://github.com/KevinWorkman/HappyCoding/tree/gh-pages/examples/java-server/java-server-example-projects/hello-world-static-website), and you can download it as a `.zip` file [here](https://downgit.github.io/#/home?url=https://github.com/KevinWorkman/HappyCoding/tree/gh-pages/examples/java-server/java-server-example-projects/hello-world-static-website).
+So far, the whole web app is a single HTML file, but if it helps, you can see this example project [Github - Happy Coding -java-server HelloWorld](https://github.com/KevinWorkman/HappyCoding/tree/gh-pages/examples/java-server/java-server-example-projects/hello-world-static-website), and you can download it as a `.zip` file [Github - Happy Coding -java-server HelloWorld](https://downgit.github.io/#/home?url=https://github.com/KevinWorkman/HappyCoding/tree/gh-pages/examples/java-server/java-server-example-projects/hello-world-static-website).

 # Root Web App